-On the other side of the table, digital product sampling is more cost-effective than the precise target audience.
+On the other side of the table, digital product sampling is more cost-effective by selectingthe precise target audience.

-On paper, the price could be higher than the traditional product sampling but is far less than the old method, especially if you think about the required resources.
+On paper, the cost could seem higher than the traditional product sampling, but it actually costs far less than the old method, especially if you think about the required resources.